Tchez/brain-blog/notes/projects/speakup-palmas/in-person/recurring-tasks.md

 Post a **save-the-date** on Instagram Stories and WhatsApp to let everyone plan ahead.

+Create a WhatsApp poll to estimate how many people will attend.

 <div className="alert alert--info" role="alert">
 Depends on task <strong>#4.3</strong> (next date already validated).
 </div>